ROCm/half/web/Mainpage.md

 Download and Installation									{#downloads}
 =========================

-The library in its most recent version can be obtained from here, see [Release Notes](changelog.html) for further information:
+The library in its most recent version can be obtained from here, see the [Release Notes](changelog.html) for further information:

 -	[<b>half 1.3.1 (.zip)</b>](http://sourceforge.net/projects/half/files/latest/download)